 One method of improving data is to execute projects in a fully integrated digital environment.
 That might sound complicated, but all it really means is we make it easy for people to save their work in a centralized online location that everyone else can securely access in a timely manner from anywhere with an internet connection.

-Rather than storing documents in a cumbersome document control system, a digital engineering environment provides a 3D model fully integrated with smart P&IDs and PFDs linked to every piece of facility data down to the construction work package.
+Rather than storing documents in a cumbersome document control system, a A digital engineering environment is the part of a digital project hub that encompasses the various software applications required for engi… provides a 3D model fully integrated with smart P&IDs and PFDs linked to every piece of facility data down to the construction work package.
 And it can be maintained throughout the facility’s lifecycle.
 This streamlines everyone’s job, whether you’re an owner looking for audit information, a project manager needing a status update or an operations team member hunting for a datasheet.